nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 !!!warning "Costs"
     Adding a Railway Mongo database will not fit forever in 5$ per month.
-    If you don't keep its dimension very small (<500MB *to be checked*) you will most probably be charged for it.
+    If you don't keep its dimension very small (<200MB) you will most probably be charged for it.

 a) Click `New Project` from your Dashboard screen (top right).